Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 # Installation & Use

 - Steam Guide: https://steamcommunity.com/sharedfiles/filedetails/?id=2458260280
-  - ***The Steam guide goes over everything you need to know in order to get going with the mod, but just in case, we have also prepared a supplementary video in case you get stuck.***
+  - ***The Steam guide goes over everything you need to know in order to get the mod working, but just in case, we have also prepared a supplementary video if you get stuck.***
 - Video: https://www.youtube.com/watch?v=AOh6qela-uI&t=18s

 # Discord